PeanutButterRat/cryptoserve/docs/source/contributing/custom_exercises.rst

 Receiving Data and Checking for Errors
 --------------------------------------

-The two methods you are probably most interested in are:
+The two methods you are probably most interested in are...

 1. |expect| for receiving data.
 2. |send| for sending data.